SEEDS OF SOVEREIGNTY: NOURISHING THE COMMUNITY THROUGH AGRECOLOGY

 of global political and economic problems.
 The enduring effects of the COVID-19

-pandemic have added another layer of adversity, disrupting livelihoods and aggravating
+pandemic have added another layer of adversity, disrupted livelihoods and aggravating

 the pre-existing hardships we face.